Stuck antenna freed on Jupiter-bound spacecraft

-Flight controllers in Germany freed the 52-foot (16-meter) antenna Friday after nearly a month of effort.
+Flight controllers in Germany freed the 52-foot antenna Friday after nearly a month of effort.

 The European Space Agency's Jupiter Icy Moons Explorer, nicknamed Juice, blasted off in April on a decade-long voyage.
 Soon after launch, a tiny pin refused to budge and prevented the antenna from fully opening.